stanford-rc/www.sherlock.stanford.edu/src/docs/software/containers/singularity.md

 As [announced][url_containernative] during the [SC'18 Supercomputing
-Conference][url_sc18], Singularity is an integral part of the Sherlock cluster, and Singularity commands can be executed natively on any login or compute node, without the need to load any additional module.
+Conference][url_sc18], Singularity is an integral part of the Sherlock cluster, and Singularity commands can be executed natively on any login or compute node, without the need to load any additional module[^modules].

 ### Importing containers